• Skip to main content

 Homemade magnetic stirrerMagnetic stirrer commonly used in labs to make homogenous liquid mixtures, like buffer solutions or microbial growth media.
 This battery-powered design can mix up to one liter of solution and allows for reproducible mixing over hours.
 A typical lab-grade magnetic stirrer costs about $250.
 This one costs $30.
 (Photo courtesy Tekla Labs)Lina Nilsson is addressing the frustrations of the world’s underfunded scientists.
 Nilsson, a bioengineering post-doctoral researcher, and her colleagues set up a collective called Tekla Labs.
 Operating under the premise that basic lab equipment doesn’t need to be prohibitively expensive, they design low-cost scientific instruments out of basic DIY hardware.
 The resulting plans and construction manuals are available for free on their website.
 See more at teklalabs.org.

-Topics: Devices & inventions
+Topics: Devices & inventions, International

 • Contact